HighnessAtharva/Blog/content/posts/tech/django-crypto-app/part2.md

 Welcome to the second part of the 3-part technical tutorial series, where we'll be building a Django project that enables users to manage their cryptocurrency portfolios.
 To implement the functionalities and additional features, we'll be utilizing API calls to coingecko or any other cryptocurrency API.

+{{< fancylink "Missed the first part of the project?
+Check it out" "HERE" "/posts/tech/django-crypto-app/part1/" >}}

 In the previous part, we set up the project and created the models.
 Now, we will continue off from that point and add the templates, views and urls and code up the entire project.
 This will be the most complex and detailed part of this series.

 The code for the entirety of the project can be found here ->  **[Github Repo for Django Crypto App](